TerryAckee/human-ai-procedural-logic/README.md

 processes and patterns  -[_ to prevent that unecessary pattern from continuing_ ]

-+ In Addition +  [Applying real world accountability where that extra processing power can be utilized for an effective purpose.]
++ In Addition +  [Applying real world accountability where that extra processing power can be utilized for effective purposes.]